alovajs/alovajs.github.io/docs/contributing/01-overview.md

 ### Participate in community/PR review

-If you are interested in technical communication, then participating in more community communication may be more suitable for you.
-You can participate in the discussion of bugs and new features in Github issues, or answer questions for others in [Github Discussion](https://github.com/alovajs/alova/discussions), [Discord](https://discord.gg/S47QGJgkVb) or [WeChat group chat](/img/wechat_qrcode.jpg), which allows you to communicate with people from all over the world, which is a very interesting thing.
+If you enjoy technical discussion, community participation may suit you best.
+You can discuss bugs and features in GitHub issues, or help others in [GitHub Discussions](https://github.com/alovajs/alova/discussions), [Discord](https://discord.gg/S47QGJgkVb), or our [WeChat group](/img/wechat_qrcode.jpg).
+You'll meet people worldwide, which is a lot of fun.

 At the same time, you can also participate in PR review in [pull request](https://github.com/alovajs/alova/pulls), which is also a topic of communication.